BA (Hons) 3D Design and Craft

 Video Showcase

-Graduates from BA (Hons) 3D Design and Craft are prepared for a wide range of creative paths within the design, craft, cultural sector and broader related industries.
-You may establish an independent studio practice, work freelance, join a creative business or work as a creative in a related context such as manufacturing.
-Opportunities also exist across galleries, museums, education, and community engagement, and some graduates progress to postgraduate study, residencies, or collaborative international projects.
+Graduates may establish an independent studio practice, work freelance, join a creative business or work as a creative in manufacturing, galleries, museums, education or community engagement.
+Some graduates progress to postgraduate study, residencies, or collaborative international projects.

 If you like